 Some people give back by feeding fish or cleaning the beach on Huna.
 Others clean the ngahere or plant on Otane.
 Ouenuku could be about devoting time to mindfulness.

 Please note: This is intended as a guide to help you learn to about key dates in the maramataka and read the tohu (signs).
-Tohu will change from area to area and therefore while the dates above are be accurate for Auckland Manukau Harbour area, dates may vary slightly for those in other rohe.
+Tohu will change from area to area and therefore while the dates above are accurate for Auckland Manukau Harbour area, dates may vary slightly for those in other rohe.

 The Spinoff Weekly compiles the best stories of the week – an essential guide to modern life in New Zealand, emailed out on Monday evenings.